Kalaxia/game-api/README.md

 #### Step 0 (Optional)
 Debug your migration files.
-Once they are debug you still need to folow the next step to go back to a clean version.
+Once they are debug you still need to follow the next step to go back to a clean version.

 #### Step 1